The Board of Directors is responsible for the overall governance of the network and, as foremost experts in their fields, provide invaluable advice.

 President, Oil & Gas Sustainability Ltd.

-As a certified negotiator he has worked extensively in socio-economic impact assessment and stakeholder engagement and supported projects in balancing the needs of project proponent and local community.
-Dan has a breadth of international experience including working across most of Canada, parts of the United States, Norway, Russia and the Middle East.
+Dan is a recognized sustainability expert, receiving CSR Daily’s “Best Sustainability” and “Best Report” awards, and the Responsible Canadian Energy Awards for environment.
+He was one of Calgary’s Top 40 under 40 and was named part of Canada’s Clean16.
+Dan has a breadth of international experience including working in Canada, the United States, Norway, Russia and the Middle East.
 Dan has an MSc in Environment and Economics from the London School of Economics and is a Harvard trained negotiator.

 Chief Legal & Sustainability Officer